While pitching in baseball, the arms of the players produce lots of torque which is unnatural for the hands. The whole arm requires lots of rotation.

 Rest of Three Months Every Year

-Any pitcher should not play for more than 9 months in any given year.
-It is to give rest to the arms from stressful pitching.
+Any pitcher should not play for more than nine months in any given year.
+It is to provide rest to the arms from stressful pitching.
 Only light practicing should be done during the resting period.